Oblomov/xdpi/README.md

 per inch) of the available displays in X11.
 Information from both the core protocol and the XRANDR extension is presented.
 Xinerama information (which lacks physical dimensions, and is thus not directly useful to determine output DPI) is also presented.
+If an XSETTINGS daemon is found, the reported (scaled and raw) Xft/DPI value is presented.

+(Limitation: XSETTINGS is currently only show for Xlib, not xcb.)

-Auto-computed per-monitor/per-output UI scaling factors are also shown, computed based on a reference 96 DPI.
+From the retrieved information, `xdpi` will also compute (and present) “proposed” per-monitor/per-output UI scaling factors, assuming a reference 96 DPI.
 Each scaling factor is computed as a single-precision floating-point integer, and four values are shown:

 * the floor (largest integer no larger than),
 * the value itself,